mrocklin/blog/_posts/work/2019-02-27-slack-github.md

 {% include JB/setup %}

-I ~~hate~~  *strongly dislike* interacting on Slack, specifically for technical conversations around open source software.
+I avoid interacting on Slack, especially for technical conversations around open source software.
+Instead, I encourage colleagues to have technical and design conversations on GitHub, or some other system that is public, permanent, searchable, and cross-referenceable.
+In the spirit of Don't Repeat Yourself (DRY) I'm writing up these thoughts as a blogpost.

-Actually, that's not fair, Slack is a great tool.
+Slack is a great tool.
 Slack is a great way for colleagues within an institution or group to communicate real-time with chat, voice, or video.
-Slack is certainly the most polished of the enterprise chat tools, and today is something that probably most companies and collaborations should use.
+Slack is probably the most polished of the enterprise chat tools, and today is something that probably most companies and collaborations should use.

-What I dislike is chat systems generally, especially as an open source software maintainer.
-I believe that chat systems like Slack aren't well suited to developing or maintaining open source software projects whose users and developers span a variety of institutions and a long range in time.
+However internal real-time chat systems are, I think, bad for productivity generally, especially for public open source software maintenance.
+Real-time chat systems make everyone feel productive (it's fun to have a face-paced technical conversation with colleagues), but do relatively little for long-term community consensus building, particularly when the users and developers of a project span a variety of institutions and a long range of time.

-I ask colleagues several times a day to move conversation from Slack to GitHub and frequently give long explanation as to why.
-In the spirit of Don't Repeat Yourself (DRY) I'm writing this up as a blogpost.

-I strongly dislike interacting on Slack because I want to ...
+Here are some more reasons in-depth why I prefer conversation on GitHub rather than Slack.
+I prefer GitHub because I want to ...

 1.  **Engage collaborators** that aren't on our Slack

     1. External collaborators may have the *answers* that we need.
-Having the conversation in a private place means that we can't ask them for help, or, if we do eventually need to ask them for help, we need to repeat the entire conversation that we've had privately, which wastes time.
+Having the conversation in a private place means that we can't ask them for their help, or, if we do eventually need to ask them for help, we need to summarize the entire conversation that we've had privately, which wastes time.

-        Open source maintainers often don't know the answers that people ask them, but they do know how to redirect to someone who does.
+        Individual open source maintainers often don't know the answers that people ask, but they do know how to redirect to someone who does.
         More often than not, that person is in another institution.
+If you ask your question on GitHub this redirection is easy.

     2. External collaborators may have *questions or context* that we need.
         Their questions and experience can help us create a better product than we're capable of producing with only our in-house expertise.

-        Most important problems are useful across many organizations, yet solutions built within one organization are often overly-specific to the needs of that organization.
+        Most important problems are useful across many organizations, while solutions built within one organization are often overly-specific to the needs of that organization.
 By getting broader context, OSS has a much higher likelihood of success.